kimdre/trash.sh/README.md

     0 6 * * 0 find /home/YOURHOME/.trash/ -mtime +31 -delete

 ## Usage:
-As the Script runs it first checks if $HOME/.trash/ (your trash bin) in your home dir exists and creates it if missing.

  - `trash FILE1 DIR2 ...` or `trash_put FILE1 DIR2 ...` to move files and directories with relative or absolute paths to your .trash
  - `trash_list` to list all files and dirs that you put in the trash in the last 30 days